 Optimal Weight Loss Ketosis

-Optimal weight loss ketosis on a ketone monitor sits around 1.0-2.0 mmol/L. To be able to achieve this level with intermittent fasting, you most likely will need to fast longer than 16 hours.
-We will talk about how you can use intermittent fasting for optimal weight loss ketosis (and metabolic flexibility) in the next section.
+Optimal weight loss ketosis on a ketone monitor sits around 1.0-2.0 mmol/L. To achieve this level with intermittent fasting, you most likely will need to fast longer than 16 hours.
+In the next section, We will discuss how to use intermittent fasting for optimal weight loss ketosis (and metabolic flexibility).
 For now, I want you to know how it feels:

 - More energy